MiasmaSpace/MiasmaSpace.github.io/_posts/2020-04-19-Minecraft-Mods.md

 - [MotdSnark](https://github.com/MiasmaSpace/MotdSnark)
 -- Simple mod to provide a random MOTD
 - [EggDrop](https://github.com/MiasmaSpace/EggDrop)
--- I wanted a “native” feeling way for players to access mob eggs in survival, gives mobs a 10% chance of dropping eggs when killed with a “Skilk Touch” enchanted weapon.
+-- I wanted a “native” feeling way for players to access mob eggs in survival, gives mobs a 10% chance of dropping eggs when killed with a “Silk Touch” enchanted weapon.